spryker/spryker-docs/docs/scos/dev/data-import/202204.0/importing-product-data-with-a-single-file.md

 * Prepare a [YML file](/docs/scos/dev/data-import/{{page.version}}/importing-product-data-with-a-single-file.html#yml-configuration-file-for-product-data-import) with `data_entity` items for import.
 * Run a [console command](/docs/scos/dev/data-import/{{page.version}}/importing-product-data-with-a-single-file.html#console-commands-for-product-data-import) for product data import.

-## Single .csv file for combined product data import
+## Single CSV file for combined product data import
 <a name="single-csv-file-for-combined-product-data-import"></a>

 The CSV file for the main product data import contains product-related data that you can import into your system.
 Check out the [template](https://spryker.s3.eu-central-1.amazonaws.com/docs/Developer+Guide/Back-End/Data+Manipulation/Data+Ingestion/Data+Import/Importing+Product+Data+With+a+Single+File/TEMPLATE+Product+import+with+single+file.csv) of the file for details on the data it contains.